d-morrison/IntroStatActivities/_book/01-martian-alphabet.md

 ## Additional Notes

-Use this space to take additional notes on today's activity, and to write down the names and contact information of your team mates.
+Use this space to summarize your thoughts and take additional notes on today's activity, and to write down the names and contact information of your team mates.